 - The Glacier Express is included in full if you hold a Swiss Travel Pass or Eurail Pass that covers Switzerland – click here to buy a Swiss Travel Pass | click here to buy a Eurail Pass.

-- If a child is travelling with a parent and they hold the Junior Card or Family Card, they will travel for free.
+- If a child is traveling with a parent and they hold the Junior Card or Family Card, they will travel for free.

 Please note that regardless of the pass you hold (including children), seat reservations are mandatory – see below.